 A thrilling cable car ride shuttles visitors from the desert floor to the heights of Mt.
-San Jacinto, sometimes providing a ...
+San Jacinto—you might ...
 More

 Palm Springs Aerial Tramway

 A thrilling cable car ride shuttles visitors from the desert floor to the heights of Mt.
-San Jacinto, sometimes providing a 40-degree temperature drop in just a few minutes.
-Once at the top, there are hiking trails, mule rides, a cocktail bar and a restaurant.
-While many visitors just hop up for the view, it can be a starting point for many outdoor activities.
-The last car goes up at 8 p.m., while the last car down is at 9:45 p.m.
-See the website for more information.
+San Jacinto—you might experience a 40-degree temperature drop in just a few minutes.
+While many visitors just hop up for the view, it can be a starting point for many outdoor activities like hiking and mule rides.
+At the top, you'll also find a cocktail bar and restaurant with stunning views.

 When my wife and I arrived in Palm Springs It was 100 on the ground.
 We got to the top and It was freezing with snow everywhere.
 It was breath taking with lots of hiking trails and people sliding around.